-2. In the shared secret, click the Download icon to download the configuration.
+2. In the Shared Secrets section, click the Download icon to download the configuration.

 - 5. Copy the <agentname>agent.properties file to /etc/apache2/conf.d/agent.properties. - 6.
 As root, restart the Apache service using one of the following commands: